mahadzar81/ansible-server-facts/README.md

 This script does following:

 * Generate CSV filename using date
-* Put in a header int the output file
+* Put in a header into the output file
 * Get facts from remote server and write it to a temporary file called csv_tmp
 * Write data into the final export file in controller node
 * Remove blank lines from csv